asyncapi/generator/docs/authoring.md

 1. Templates may contain [Nunjucks filters or helper functions](https://mozilla.github.io/nunjucks/templating.html#builtin-filters).
 [Read more about filters](#filters).
 1. Templates may contain `hooks` that are functions invoked during specific moment of the generation.
 In the template, they must be stored in the `.hooks` directory under the template directory.
 They can also be stored in other modules and external libraries and configured inside the template [Read more about hooks](#hooks).
 1. Templates may contain `partials` (reusable chunks).
 They must be stored in the `.partials` directory under the template directory.
 [Read more about partials](#partials).
-1. Templates may have a configuration file.
-It must be stored in the template directory and its name must be `.tp-config.json`.
+1. Templates can be configured.
+Configuration must be stored in the `package.json` file under custom `generator` property.
 [Read more about the configuration file](#configuration-file).
 1. There are parameters with special meaning.
 [Read more about special parameters](#special-parameters).
 1. The default variables you have access to in any the template file are the following:
    - `asyncapi` that is a parsed spec file object.
 Read the [API](https://github.com/asyncapi/parser-js/blob/master/API.md#AsyncAPIDocument) of the Parser to understand to what structure you have access in this parameter.